Frequently Asked Questions

 Overnight Camping....how does this work?

 on Thursday starting at the normal time (8:00-8:30).
-That evening, instead of coming back to have parents pick up, we head to Milan Hill state park for our overnight camping.
-We then spend a day of camp on Friday and return to end the week for parent pick up at 5:15-5:30ish depending on typical NH Friday traffic.
+That evening, instead of coming back to have parents pick up, we head to 3 Sister Eco Farm in Danbury NH for our overnight camping.
+Pack a lunch for Thursday, Camp 603 has dinner that night, breakfast and lunch on Friday covered!

 Do we need to pack food for the entire overnight?

 No, we ask for families to pack a lunch for Thursday.
 We will take care of the meals after that.
 As we get closer to the week of camp, we reach out and ask for food preferences so we can create the best menu possible!

 How will parents know which days are which with regard to the trip so parents can have campers dress appropriately for the day?